lerocha/chinook-database/README.md

 * SQLite

 ### Download
-Download the SQL scripts from the [latest release](../../releases) artifacts.
+Download the SQL scripts from the [latest release](../../releases) assets.
 One or more SQL script files are provided for each database vendor supported.
 You can run these SQL scripts with your preferred database tool.

 ### Data Model